 With the advances made in dental implant and denture technology, some patients wonder why we still try to save the natural tooth whenever possible.
 After all, dental implants and dentures look natural, fit comfortably, and restore the function of your missing natural tooth.
-However, at Troy Bartels Family Dentistry saving your natural tooth is still preferable.
+However, at Troy Bartels, DDS saving your natural tooth is still preferable.
 Here are five benefits of doing so!

 - Nothing Beats Natural Efficiency